jucacrispim/mongomotor/docs/source/guide/defining-documents.rst

    autor = await post.author

-To add a :class:`~mongoengine.fields.ReferenceField` that references the document being defined, use the string ``'self'`` in place of the document class as the argument to :class:`~mongoengine.fields.ReferenceField`'s constructor.
+To add a :class:`~mongomotor.fields.ReferenceField` that references the document being defined, use the string ``'self'`` in place of the document class as the argument to :class:`~mongomotor.fields.ReferenceField`'s constructor.
 To reference a document that has not yet been defined, use the name of the undefined document as the constructor's argument::